cnichte/md-curcuma/README.md

   }
 ```

-You cannot currently call this Transformer from a configuration file, but only if you instantiate it in your script.
-But I'm still going to build something for it :-)
+You currently cannot call custom Transformer from a configuration file, you have to instantiate it in your script.